hero media

 14 Canberra walks for when you can’t get enough of nature

 Is Canberra just one big national park?
 Local photographer Damian Breach certainly thought so, and it’ll sure seem that way once you traipse around the best walks in Canberra.
-Not only is Canberra the seat of power in Australia, but it’s also the bush capital with a typical Australian outback that encompasses all the iconic wildlife and sights that’ll leave you breathless (even more so than the walks themselves).
+Not only is Canberra the seat of power in Australia, but it’s also the bush capital with a typical Australian outback that encompasses all the iconic wildlife and sights that’ll leave you breathless.
+The only way to experience all of this is to tackle the many walking trails around Canberra, not just the ones around Lake Burley Griffin.

 Canberra’s Epic Centenary Trail